-A few weeks ago, right before I was in a friend’s wedding, I found myself in a nail salon for the first time in years.
+A few weeks ago, right before I was at a friend’s wedding, I found myself in a nail salon for the first time in years.
 I tried to play it cool and sophisticated, but as I fumbled with white towels and little bowls of rinsing water, the guy doing my nails laughed and said, “You don’t do this a lot, do you?”

 He’s totally right.
 I don’t go to nail salons a lot.
 I used to go occasionally, back when I was in college but those days are long gone.
 Most of the time my nails are completely free of polish.

 My nails are still sporting a few spots of the pink polish all of us bridesmaids wore, but for the most part, I’ve chipped it all off.
 Glamorous, right?
 Fortunately, I know nail salons are not the only way to keep my nails looking nice.
 There are so many ways to keep your nails neat and pretty without using chemicals or paying lots of money, and I intend to take advantage of them as soon as I chip off all of this polish.

 Ten Ways to Have Pretty, Natural Nails